6 Best MIG Welders in Australia (2024)

 Weight: 12 kg

-Like most MIG welders on this list, VIPER 185 supports gas-shielded and gasless wires.
+Like most MIG welders, VIPER 185 supports gas-shielded and gasless wires.
 The shielding gas ensures that oxygen from the surroundings doesn't reach the welding point.
-The gas also prevents contaminants from affecting the weld’s quality, ensuring there are no spores or uneven surfaces.
+The gas also prevents contaminants from affecting the weld’s quality, ensuring no spores or uneven surfaces.
 The device also has stepless voltage and amperage controls and features wire inch and burn-back adjustment for easy setup and precise control.

 Unimig's Viper 185 is also spool gun ready; thus, you can use thinner, softer wires like aluminum.
 The spool gun also allows for quick switching between different MIG welder setups.
 You may need to change the polarity or adjust the drive rollers, but the process is more efficient.
-Overall, the VIPER 185 proves to be a powerful and adaptable welding machine with a user-friendly design.
+Overall, the VIPER 185 is a powerful and adaptable welding machine with a user-friendly design.

 Pros